Bibliography of encyclopedias

-This is intended to be as comprehensive as possible list of encyclopedias and encyclopedic/biographical dictionaries ever published in any language.
-The list will not include reprinted editions but it is intended to list an alphabetical bibliography by theme and language to anything which resembles an A–Z encyclopedia or encyclopedic dictionary, both print and online.
-Entries are in the English language unless specifically stated as otherwise.
-Several entries may overlap and be listed under several different topics.
-For a simple list without bibliographic information see Lists of encyclopedias.
+This is intended to be a comprehensive list of encyclopedic or biographical dictionaries ever published in any language.
+Reprinted editions are not included.
+The list is organized as an alphabetical bibliography by theme and language and includes any work resembling an A–Z encyclopedia or encyclopedic dictionary in both print and online formats.
+All entries are in English unless otherwise specified.
+Some works may be listed under multiple topics due to thematic overlap.
+For a simplified list without bibliographical details, see Lists of encyclopedias.